Ideas for a vegetarian Christmas menu based on the Emilia-Romagna’s PDO & PGI food and wine products.

 Mixed cheese plate

-Also noteworthy are a couple of DOP cheese which, despite the name, are also produced in the region: Casciotta d’Urbino and Provolone Valpadana.
+Also noteworthy are a couple of PDO cheese which, despite the name, are also produced in the region: Casciotta d’Urbino and Provolone Valpadana.

 If you want, you can accompany it with the Emilian honey from Castel San Pietro Terme, with the Romagna caramelized figs or with saba.